emilyfu1/shocks_productionnetworks/readme.md

 __inversions:__ I-O adjustment code and VAR results on I-O adjusted prices and quantities with classifications of shocks (and some nice visuals).
 Uses the merged PCE/I-O data and the calculated intermediate shares of sales

-__montecarlo:__ generates fake data using a Monte Carlo method that we can use to test our estimation work
+__montecarlodg:__ generates fake data using a Monte Carlo method that we can use to test our estimation work

+__montecarlosandbox:__ using fake data on VAR procedure

 # other stuff